h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-10-SLAE_Assignment_7.md

 * Symmetric-key algorithm (same key used to encrypt and decrypt the data)
 * 3 different key sizes - 128/192/256 bits
 * 128-bit block sizes (data is divided into 4x4 arrays each containing 16 bytes)
-* High-speed performance and low RAM (memory) requirement when encrypting/decrypting
+* High-speed performance and low RAM (memory) utilization when encrypting/decrypting

 ![AES](/assets/images/AES.jpg)